-Our Board has adopted a written charter for the Compensation Committee that is available on our website, www.acorda.com under "Investors-Corporate Profile-Corporate Governance-Committee Charters."
-The Compensation Committee met six times (including a joint meeting with the Audit Committee) in 2011.
+Our Board has adopted a written charter for the Compensation Committee.
+The Board revised the charter in 2012 in light of certain legal and regulatory developments and other considerations.
+The revised charter is available on our website, www.acorda.com under "Investors-Corporate Profile-Corporate Governance-Committee Charters."
+The Compensation Committee met six times in 2012.